vincent/yplayer/README.md

+#Package is deprecated since the close of Grooveshark.

 ## gplayer

 I made this initially to listen to music on tty based OSs, now it's one of my favorite ways to listen to music (in a terminal).